Skip to content

 }

-We need to remember to expect all of the curly braces and the struct keyword, after that we need to parse the properties.
-To do this, we just need to:
+We need to expect all the curly braces and the struct keyword.
+Afterwords we need to parse all the properties.
+To do this:

 ⚠️ Implementation